-13.21 REFUNDS DUE TO COORDINATING BOARD
+9.21 REFUNDS DUE TO COORDINATING BOARD

 As consistent with applicable law, the Coordinating Board reserves the right to require the reimbursement of any over-payments determined as a result of any audit or inspection of records kept by Awarded Applicant on work performed under the Grant.
-Awarded Applicant shall reimburse the Coordinating Board within 30 calendar days of receipt of notice from the

-Coordinating Board of overpayment.
+Awarded Applicant shall reimburse the Coordinating Board within 30 calendar days of receipt of notice from the Coordinating Board of overpayment.
 If Awarded Applicant fails to make timely payment, the Coordinating Board may obtain such money from Awarded Applicant by any means permitted by law, including but not limited to offset, counterclaim, cancellation, termination, suspension, total withholding, and/or disapproval of all or any subsequent applications for said funds.
 This section (Refunds Due To the Coordinating Board) survives the termination of the Contract.

-13.22 NON-APPROPRIATION OF FUNDS
+9.22 NON-APPROPRIATION OF FUNDS

-As consistent with applicable law (e.g., OMB Circular A-102), the Grant may be terminated if funds allocated to the Coordinating Board should become reduced, depleted, or unavailable during the Grant term, and to the extent that the Coordinating Board is unable to obtain additional funds for such purposes.
+As consistent with applicable law (e.g., 2 CFR Part 215, A-110), the Grant may be terminated if funds allocated to the Coordinating Board should become reduced, depleted, or unavailable during the Grant term, and to the extent that the Coordinating Board is unable to obtain additional funds for such purposes.
 The Coordinating Board shall negotiate efforts as first consideration and if such efforts fail, then the Coordinating Board shall immediately provide written notification to the Awarded Applicant of such fact and the Grant shall be deemed terminated upon receipt of the notification, and neither party shall have any further rights or obligations hereunder.
 Awarded Applicant shall not incur new obligations after the effective date of termination and shall cancel as many outstanding obligations as reasonably practicable.
-The Coordinating Board shall this RFA or any provisions herein be construed to extend the duties, responsibilities, obligations, or liabilities of the State of Texas or the Coordinating Board beyond the then existing biennium.
+The Coordinating Board shall be liable for costs incurred up to the time of such termination.
+Under no circumstances shall this RFA or any provisions herein be construed to extend the duties, responsibilities, obligations, or liabilities of the State of Texas or the Coordinating Board beyond the then existing biennium.

-13.23 REPORTING REQUIREMENTS
+9.23 REPORTING REQUIREMENTS